Scalable Equilibrium Propagation via Intermediate Error Signals for Deep Convolutional CRNNs: EP Foundations

 \subsection{Equilibrium Propagation}

-The training procedure of EP, composed of two distinct phases, is adapted to perform gradient descent in CRNNs on a loss function $L(\xi^t_{\rm out}, \hat{y})$ defined between the target $\hat{y}$ and the output activations $\xi^t_{\rm out}$ \cite{scellier2017equilibrium}.
-In the first (free) phase, a static input $x$ is presented and the network evolves over $T_{\rm{free}}$ time steps until convergence to a stable state $\xi^*$ that minimizes the scalar primitive function $\Phi(x,\xi^t,w)$.
+The training procedure of EP, composed of two distinct phases, is adapted to perform gradient descent in CRNNs on a loss function $L(\xi^t_{\rm out}, \hat{y})$ defined between the target $\hat{y}$ and the output activations $\xi^t_{\rm out}$ \citep{scellier2017equilibrium}.
+In the first (free) phase, a static input $x$ is presented and the network evolves over $T_{\rm{free}}$ time steps until convergence to a stable state $\xi^*$ that serves as a fixed point of the gradient field of the primitive function $\Phi(x,\xi^t,w)$.
 In the second (nudge) phase, a nudge term $\beta \frac{\partial L(\xi^t_{\rm out}, \hat{y})}{\partial \xi}$ is introduced to the output layer $\xi^t_{\rm out}$, where $\beta$ denotes the nudging factor.
 The resulting neuron dynamics for the output layer is given by:

-The nudging term shifts the saturated states of the neural network towards another stable state $\xi^{\beta}$ that is closer to the true label in $T_{\rm{nudge}}$ time steps. \begin{theorem} The gradient of the objective function $L$ with respect to $w$ can be estimated by computing the divergence of the two stable states:
+The nudging term shifts the saturated states of the neural network towards another stable state $\xi^{\beta}$ that is closer to the true label in $T_{\rm{nudge}}$ time steps. \begin{theorem}[Theorem 2 of \citet{scellier2019equivalence}] The gradient of the objective function $L$ with respect to $w$ can be estimated by computing the divergence of the two stable states:

-\end{theorem} Theoretical support for Theorem~\ref{thm:weight} is established in \citet{scellier2019equivalence}.
-To address the estimation bias introduced by a positive nudging factor $\beta$—which can lead to inaccurate gradient estimates \cite{laborieux2021scaling}—a third phase is incorporated into the training process.
+\end{theorem} To address the estimation bias introduced by a positive nudging factor $\beta$—which can lead to inaccurate gradient estimates \citep{laborieux2021scaling}—a third phase is incorporated into the training process.
 This additional phase applies a nudging factor of $-\beta$ to counteract the bias.
 In this work, we adopt this three-phase training procedure.
 Let $\xi^{-\beta}$ represent the network's steady state at the end of the third phase.
 Under this formulation, Equation~\ref{ep1} becomes:

 In this formulation, EP exploits spatial and temporal locality to update the weights between connected layers.